Best Places to Live in Dusseldorf: The City’s Top 10 Neighborhoods

 Situated in the heart of Germany’s Rhineland, between the Rhine-Rhur and Rhineland Metropolitan Region, the city of Dusseldorf has long been a popular city to settle for both locals and ex-pats alike.
 Considered to be the financial capital of Germany, Dusseldorf has risen as one of the most modern and booming metropolitan areas in the country.

 Aside from its fantastic financial sector, Dusseldorf is renowned for its fashion scene, modern culinary landscapes, and its huge array of television companies calling the city home.
-From Old Town in the inner city to the green suburban communities, you will be spoilt for choice when it comes to finding the best neighborhoods in Dusseldorf.
+From Old Town in the inner city to the green suburban communities, you will be spoilt for choice when it comes to finding the best neighborhoods to look for apartments in Dusseldorf.

 Whether you want to be in the bustling heart of Dusseldorf’s booming financial sector, the historic Old Town of Dusseldorf, or amongst the green and pleasant suburban neighborhoods on its outskirts, this city, in the center of the Rhineland, has it all.